apache/lucenenet/src/Lucene.Net/Analysis/package.md

 ### Token Position Length

- By default, all tokens created by Analyzers and Tokenizers have a [](xref:Lucene.Net.Analysis.TokenAttributes.PositionLengthAttribute.GetPositionLength() position length) of one.
+ By default, all tokens created by Analyzers and Tokenizers have a [Length](xref:Lucene.Net.Analysis.TokenAttributes.PositionLengthAttribute#methods) of one.
 This means that the token occupies a single position.
 This attribute is not indexed and thus not taken into account for positional queries, but is used by eg. suggesters.

  The main use case for positions lengths is multi-word synonyms.
 With single-word synonyms, setting the position increment to 0 is enough to denote the fact that two words are synonyms, for example: